Der perfekte Elevator Pitch

 Let’s assume you run an online marketing agency.
 In that case, you want to attract as many new customers as possible via your website.
 Is it then the best tactic to open the door straight away and place the request “Request a quote now” directly in the header of your homepage?
 That would be like getting down on one knee and pulling out the ring on your first date…

-For example, if visitors go from the homepage to your services page particularly frequently, test a call-to-action that links to it.
+For example, if visitors go from the homepage to your services page particularly frequently, why not test a call-to-action that links to it?
 You can then advertise a free initial consultation on your services page.

 Measure your successes

-Flying blind rarely goes well.
+Blind flights rarely go well.
 So test the success of your elevator pitch.
-Does anything change in the bounce rate?
+Is there a change in the bounce rate?
 How many people click on the CTA?
-Think about whether and how you can measure the frequency of new customer inquiries.
+Think about whether and how you can measure the frequency of enquiries from new customers.

 With Google Tag Manager and Google Analytics, event tracking and goals are quickly set up to measure the performance of your pitch.